NehaKhan9753/stockPriceSP500/README.md

 Data
-We'll download all of the data during the project, using the yfinance package.
+download all of the data during the project, using the yfinance package.